cantafionathan/pokemon/README.md

 # Pokémon Team Building

 This project uses [`poke-env`](https://github.com/hsahovic/poke-env) to simulate Pokémon battles and attempt the combinatorial optimization task of team building.
 A **Genetic Algorithm (GA)** is implemented for this task.
-It connects to a local Pokémon Showdown server (included as a git submodule) to run the battles.
+To run the battles, it connects to a local Pokémon Showdown server (included as a git submodule).

 ------------------------------------------------------------------------

 ## Installation